-If you don’t feel like making an entire pudding but feel like a chocolate dessert, then check out the mug brownie recipe.
+Another recipe you can do if you don’t feel like making an entire pudding but feel like a chocolate dessert is the mug brownie recipe.
 It is a great chocolate brownie that can be quickly whipped up in a mug.
 The best thing about it is that it only takes a couple of minutes.

 If you want to see how to make this yummy chocolate self-saucing pudding, then check out the video below.
 It will take you through every step of creating this mouth-watering pudding.

 Chocolate Self Saucing Pudding Recipe

 - 1/2 cup (75g) SR flour

 - 2 tsp. cocoa

 - 1/4 cup (45g) brown sugar

 - Preheat the oven to 190°C (375°F) and grease an ovenproof dish.